Tresjs/tres/docs/examples/basic-animations.md

 ## Animating the cube

 Now that we have a reference to the cube, we can animate it.
-We will use the `onLoop` callback to update the cube rotation.
+We will use the `onLoop` callback to update the cube's rotation.

 ```ts
 onLoop(({ _delta, elapsed }) => {